PortNLP/MultiWHO/README.md

 Paper link: https://aclanthology.org/2025.naacl-long.177/

+Humans use ambiguity resolution strategies every day without thinking about it.
+Here's an example:

 1. The doctor met the son of the man who had a beard.

       _Oh wait, who had a beard? the son or the man?_